zwettemaan/TightenerDocs/Docs/Aspects/Installing.md

 There are two common approaches to installing Tightener: a 'light' version for end-users, and a 'full' version for developers.

-End-users would install just the License Manager, which has an embedded copy of the light version of Tightener
+End-users would install just the PluginInstaller, which has an embedded copy of the light version of Tightener

 Developers would install the full version of Tightener, which provides an extensive range of command-line tools for using, developing, monitoring, testing, configuring...

-## Installing the License Manager
+## Installing the PluginInstaller

-To install the license manager, visit
+To install the PluginInstaller, visit

 https://store.tgrg.net

 and download the latest version.
-There is no installer - you simply 'unzip' the download, and move the downloaded folder to some convenient location, then double-click the LicenseManager.app or LicenseManager.exe file.
+There is no installer - you simply 'unzip' the download, and move the downloaded folder to some convenient location, then double-click the PluginInstaller.app or PluginInstaller.exe file.

 The user would create and register at least one account, then download catalog entries from one or more software developers.